 Dunkel, Mario.
 2021b.
 ‘Populismus und autoritärer Nationalismus in Europäischen Musikkulturen als musikpädagogische Herausforderung’.
 In: Zeitschrift für Kritische Musikpädagogik (5, Sonderedition): 121–37, https://zfkm.org/sonder21-Dunkel.pdf.

 Dunkel, Mario, and Tonio Oeftering, eds.
-Forthcoming (2022).
+Forthcoming.
 Politische Musik als Handlungsfeld politischer und musikalischer Bildung.
 Münster: Waxmann.

-Dunkel, Mario, and Melanie Schiller. eds.
-Forthcoming (2022).
+Dunkel, Mario, and Melanie Schiller, eds.
+2022.
 Special Issue of Popular Music on ‘Popular Music and Populism’.
-Popular Music 41 (4).
+Popular Music 41 (3).
 Cambridge: Cambridge University Press.

 Dunkel, Mario, Melanie Schiller, and Anna Schwenck.
 2021.
 ‘Researching Popular Music and the Rise of Populism in Europe’.
 In: IASPM XX Proceedings, edited by Kimi Käki, 31–34.
-International Institute for Popular Culture Publication Series.
-Turku: n/a.
+Turku: International Institute for Popular Culture.

 Dunkel, Mario, and Anna Schwenck.
-Forthcoming (2021).
+2022.
 ‘Autoritäre Männlichkeit als (musik-)pädagogische Herausforderung: Eine qualitative Studie zur Kollegah-Rezeption’.
-In: HipHop in Deutschland: Medialität, Tradierung, Gesellschaftskritik und Bildungsaspekte einer (Jugend-)Kultur, edited by Michael Rappe and Thomas Wilke.
+In: HipHop im 21.
+Jahrhundert: Medialität, Tradierung, Gesellschaftskritik und Bildungsaspekte einer (Jugend-)Kultur, edited by Thomas Wilke and Michael Rappe, 97–125.
 Berlin: Springer VS.

 Ginkel, Kai, Anna Schwenck, Melanie Schiller, André Doehring, and Mario Dunkel.
 2021.
 ‘Populäre Musik als nationalistische Ressource?
 Vergleichende Schlaglichter auf AfD, FPÖ und die Schwedendemokraten (SD)’.
 In: „Pop the Nation!“.
-Das Nationale als Ressource und Argument in Kulturen populärer Unterhaltung und Vergnügung, edited by Manuel Trummer and Marketa Spiritova, 6:n/a.
-Kulturen Populärer Unterhaltung und Vergnügung.
+Das Nationale als Ressource und Argument in Kulturen populärer Unterhaltung und Vergnügung, edited by Manuel Trummer and Marketa Spiritova, 93–112.
 Münster: Waxmann.

 Kopanski, Reinhard.
 2021a.
 ‘Wir rufen Deine Wölfe – Der Reiz des Neofolk für die extreme Rechte’.
 In: Die Tonkunst 15 (2): 168–181.